oliviagapsm/oliviagapsm/README.md

 - :ledger: Software engineering student
 - :computer: Fascinated about technology
-- :musical_keyboard: Lover of music and soccer ⚽
+- :musical_keyboard: Lover of music and karate 🥋

 ### :eyes: What I am doing